 The SSA provides recipients and potential recipients with an online benefits calculator.
 With the SSDI eligibility calculator, you can estimate the amount of current and future monthly benefits you might be able to receive.

 SSA guidelines may also allow you to work on a trial basis to determine your ability to return to gainful employment.
-If you earn more than $1,260 per month in 2020, the SSA considers this substantial income.
-This is the amount you can earn without jeopardizing your disability benefits.
-If you receive disability due to blindness, your earnings cap is $2,110 in 2020.
+If you earn more than $1,350 per month in 2022, the SSA considers this substantial income.
+This is the amount you can earn before jeopardizing your disability benefits.
+If you receive disability due to blindness, your earnings cap is $2,260 in 2022.

 Called substantial gainful activity (SGA), these amounts also take your work expenses into account.
 It also increases most years and allows you to take deductions prior to making calculations that determine your income.
 For example, you may be able to take the following deductions: